Kimi Räikkönen

+Räikkönen departed with the third-most fastest laps (46), seventh-most podium finishes (103), and third-most race starts (349)—all records for a Finnish driver, alongside his 21 victories—in Formula One history, where he still holds several records.
+Since his retirement, he has made one-off appearances in the NASCAR Cup Series in 2022 and 2023, and has served as team principal of Kawasaki in the Motocross World Championship since 2022.

-Early career
+Early life and career

-Räikkönen was born in Espoo, Finland.
+Kimi-Matias Räikkönen was born on 17 October 1979 in Espoo, Finland.
 He had a long line of success in karting from the age of 10.
 His first race outside Finland was in Monaco when he was 15 years old.
 During the race, the steering wheel broke, but he continued, informing his mechanic by frantically waving the steering wheel in the air on the home straight.
 Räikkönen's next Monaco race was also memorable; he was thrown on the wrong side of the safety fence in a first lap collision but continued driving until running out of road.
 Undeterred, he lifted his kart back onto the track and continued to race.
 His mechanic thought Räikkönen had retired, but he eventually caught up with the other competitors and finished third.
 In 1998 he was first in the Nordic Championship at Varna in Norway.
-In 1999, Räikkönen placed second in the European Formula Super A championship for the Dutch PDB Racing Team – run by 1980 world champion Peter de Bruijn – utilising a Gillard chassis.
+In 1999, Räikkönen placed second in a round of the European Formula Super A championship for the Dutch PDB Racing Team – run by 1980 world champion Peter de Bruijn – utilising a Gillard chassis.
 He also competed in the Formula Ford Euro Cup.
 By the age of twenty, he had won the British Formula Renault winter series of 1999, winning the first four races of the year.
 In 2000, he won seven out of ten events in the Formula Renault UK Championship.
 Combined, over these two series of Formula Renault, he won 13 out of 23 events – a 57% win rate.